SwagmasterMatt/Public-Health-Exploratory-Analysis/README.md

 ![Correlation 7](https://github.com/SwagmasterMatt/Public-Health-Exploratory-Analysis/assets/133460903/5e26673b-27fb-4765-83d3-9d780dd8bb4d)

-Additionally, there was an interesting correlation between determined white povery vs determined black poverty.
-The relationship suggested an inverse relationship - possibly suggesting geographic dispursion at the county level of race when races are in poverty.
+Additionally, there was an interesting correlation between determined white poverty vs determined black poverty.
+The relationship suggested an inverse relationship - possibly suggesting geographic dispersion at the county level of race when races are in poverty.

 ![Correlation 8](https://github.com/SwagmasterMatt/Public-Health-Exploratory-Analysis/assets/133460903/43b9e6ef-548d-4035-a513-496e5182fa1f)

 ## Summary and Conclusions

+North Carolina counties display variation in rates of infant mortality along lines of race.
+However, we found that poverty rates serve as better indicators of infant mortality rates between counties.
+In fact, as in many places in the United States, poverty afflicts black North Carolinians at much higher rates than it does white North Carolinians.
+In our analysis, we found that other subfactors of poverty such as rates of high school graduation and numbers of households headed by women also pointed to higher rates of infant mortality.

+In further studies, we may look for additional data which predicts rates of poverty, education, and public health outcomes.
+We found that the rate of Mid-level Health Practitioners in a county served as a good predictor of important factors such as poverty and infant mortality.
+However, given that many other rates of healthcare personnel did not strongly correlate with infant mortality, this correlation would require further analysis to investigate its relevance.

 ## Limitations